cynthia/yael/doc/troubleshooting.rst

 ===============

-Before reporting any trouble in installing the library, please ensure that the following points are correctly configured Most of the problems should be related to an incorrect configuration in ``makefile.inc``.
+Before reporting any trouble in installing the library, please ensure that the following points are correctly configured.
+Most of the problems for the compilation of the core C library should be related to an incorrect configuration in ``makefile.inc``.

 * **Problems when linking**.
-The environment variable associated with dynamic library should be set to \tc{\yroot/yael}.
+The environment variable associated with dynamic library should be set to ``YAELROOT/yael``.

 +--------------+--------------------+------------------------+-------------------------------+
 | Architecture | \yael library name | environment variable   | command to check missing libs |